gnanaprakash2918/File-Organizer/Readme.md

-This is my File Organizer
+# File Organizer

-# TODO
+# Goal

-- handle already existing files
+- Scan through all the files
-- handle errors for already existing directories and folder
+- Find duplicates and delete them
-- handle permission error
+- Organize files into folders based on extension